-Reports must be submitted to the FCA electronically within 30 business days of the end of the relevant reporting periods.
+Annual reporting requirements must be submitted to us electronically within 30 business days of the end of the relevant reporting periods.

 How to find your ARD

-Companies House provides a useful guide to Accounting Reference Dates (ARD) online.
+See Companies House's useful guide to Accounting Reference Dates (ARD) online.
 If you’re not sure when your ARD is, you can check your accounting reference period and filing date by using the Companies House service.

 The glossary in our Handbook provides a definition and information on the ARD for regulation.

 The reporting requirements have strict time limits under our rules.
-Generally, if your firm does not meet these, you will be charged an administrative fee of £250.
+Generally, if your firm does not meet these, you will be charged a £250 administrative fee.

 If your firm does not submit the information required, we may take enforcement action.
 In some circumstances this might result in you losing your permission to carry out regulated activities.